 Introductory guidance to the contract of service, the written statement of particulars, and variations of the contractual terms

-This factsheet examines the business rationale for considering zero-hours contracts in the workplace, and the issues to consider when using zero-hours contracts (such as the employment status of the individual).
-It also examines legislative changes surrounding zero-hours contracts and puts forward good-practice recommendations for those areas where some employers need to improve their working practices.
+This factsheet examines the business rationale for considering zero-hours contracts in the workplace, and the issues to consider when using zero-hours contracts.
+It also examines legal changes surrounding zero-hours contracts and puts forward good practice recommendations for areas where some employers need to improve their working practices.

 Used responsibly, zero-hours contracts can provide flexibility that works for both employers and individuals.
 Our research reports have found that zero-hours contract employees in the UK are, on average, as satisfied with their jobs as employees as a whole.
 But they aren’t suitable for everybody.
 The potential variability of work and earnings can be a source of financial instability and stress.
 Our research also shows that zero-hours contract employees are more likely to want to work additional hours, although under-employment is not confined to this group.

 However, our research shows that poor practice does exist.
 For example, only 45% of employers using zero-hours contracts have a written policy or procedure for what happens when work is cancelled at short notice.

 To help improve practice, we believe that an agreed code of practice on zero-hours contract working should be developed.
 There should be a national campaign to raise understanding and awareness among both employers and zero-hours workers on the issue of employment status and rights, and all workers should be legally entitled to a written copy of their terms and conditions not later than two months in employment.

 ZZero-hours contract is not a legal term.
 In the absence of a legal definition, the CIPD defines a zero-hours contract as ‘an agreement between two parties that one may be asked to perform work for another but there is no minimum set contracted hours.
 The contract will state what pay the individual will get if they do work, and what will happen when they turn down work offered.